mdn/kuma/docs/development.rst

 Python dependencies
 -------------------

-Kuma tracks its Python dependencies with pip_ and peep_.
+Kuma tracks its Python dependencies with pip_.

 The ``requirements`` directory contains the plaintext requirements files that are used in the Vagrant VM, during automatic tests with Travis-CI